yuer020611/QQclientkey/README.md

 first : git clone https://github.com/yuer020611/QQcilentkey

-second : cd QQcilentkey
+then  : cd QQcilentkey

-third : pip install -r requirements.txt
+and then : pip install -r requirements.txt

-fourth : python yuer.py
+last : python yuer.py

 OK. it is over. good luck to you .